-Carbon monoxide poisoning is when too much carbon monoxide gets into the body.
+Carbon monoxide poisoning occurs when too much carbon monoxide gets into the body.
 When this happens, the blood carries less oxygen to the organs.
-This can cause organs to become damaged.
+This can cause damage to the organs.
 Signs and symptoms of carbon monoxide poisoning can be hard to diagnose.
-Some symptoms can include headache, nausea, vomiting, and dizziness.
+Some symptoms can include headache, nausea, vomiting, muscle weakness, upset stomach, and dizziness.
 More severe symptoms are confusion, stumbling or falling, chest pain, sleepiness and loss of consciousness.
 Severe carbon monoxide poisoning can cause death.

 Can carbon monoxide cross the placenta and get to the baby?

 Yes.
 Carbon monoxide can cross the placenta and get into the baby’s blood.
 When a pregnant woman has carbon monoxide poisoning, the carbon monoxide does not get into the baby’s blood right away.
-Once it does get into the baby’s blood, it takes much longer for the baby to clear the carbon monoxide than it would in an adult.
+However, once carbon monoxide does get into the baby’s blood, it takes much longer for the baby to clear the carbon monoxide than it would in an adult.

 Can carbon monoxide poisoning cause birth defects or hurt the baby?

+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 No pattern of birth defects have been linked to carbon monoxide poisoning.
-There are reports of carbon monoxide poisoning in pregnant women causing fetal death or fetal brain damage.
+There are reports of carbon monoxide poisoning in pregnant women causing premature birth, fetal death or neurologic deficits and fetal brain damage.
 This is thought to be from large amounts of carbon monoxide in the mother’s blood.
 This causes the baby to receive less oxygen.
 A small study has shown that fetal death and brain damage only happen when carbon monoxide levels in the mother are high enough to make her lose consciousness (to pass out).
 However, there are also reports of normal outcomes in pregnancies in which the mother had carbon monoxide poisoning.
 Timing of exposure and amount of exposure can lead to different effects in the pregnancy.

 What should I do if I’m pregnant and think I’ve had carbon monoxide poisoning?

+Carbon monoxide poisoning is a medical emergency.
 If you have any symptoms that you believe are from carbon monoxide, you should be taken to the emergency room right away.
-A blood test can be done to measure the amount of carbon monoxide that is in your blood.
-This test needs to be done very soon after your exposure to be useful.
 If you do have carbon monoxide poisoning, you may be given treatment to help you and the baby get rid of the carbon monoxide.
 The source of the carbon monoxide should be found and the problem corrected to prevent further exposure.

 My carbon monoxide detector went off.
-Is my baby at increased risk for problems from carbon monoxide?
+Is my pregnancy at increased risk for problems from carbon monoxide?